Hakainde Hichilema Biography: 2021 Election Results, Wife, Children, Businesses, Religion, Arrests -Pindula, Local Knowledge

 Children

 Hichilema and his wife Mutinta have three children together.[1]
-The cilddren are:
+The children are:

 - Chikonka Hichilema